Memorial Tournament

 AdShooter

-This week, as the best players in the men’s game descend on the Old Course at St. Andrews for the 150th Open Championship, all eyes will once again be on the Home of Golf.
-Hosting The Open for a record 30th time and boasting a long line of illustrious past champions, the Old Course would be a must-play for its major championship history alone.
-Open Championship history aside, the Old Course offers a glimpse into the origin of this game that dates back to the 15th century.
+In 2022, the Old Course at St. Andrews hosted the 150th Open Championship, when Cameron Smith stormed past Rory McIlroy to win his first major championship.
+It was the 30th time that the oldest men's major championship was played at the Home of Golf.
+The Old Course would be a must-play for its major championship history alone, but Open history aside, the course offers a glimpse into the origin of this game that dates back to the 15th century.
 The layout’s architectural merits have influenced the designs of tens of thousands of other courses and help it consistently rank near the top of our World’s 100 Greatest Courses.

 It’s this history that makes the Old Course sit high on any golfer’s bucket list.
 With play being open to the public every day except Sundays—when the course becomes a town park—and select tournament days, the Old Course is among the more accessible courses in major championship golf.
-There are a variety of ways to secure a tee time, ranging from convenient (yet often costly) pre-booked trips to a same-day option for singles, making it essential to know your options and have a plan.
+There are a variety of ways to secure a tee time, ranging from convenient (yet often costly) pre-booked trips to a new singles daily draw, making it essential to know your options and have a plan.

 Here’s how you can play the Old Course: